-Join Opinion page team for Zoom chat with Chef Janos Wilder, James Beard Award winner
+Join Opinion page team for Zoom chat with Chef Janos Wilder, James Beard Award Winner

-Wilder is a gastronomical superstar in Tucson, famous for his locally sourced Southwestern cuisine.
+Wilder is Tucson’s gastronomical icon, famous for his locally sourced Southwestern cuisine.
 Come chat with us and feed your inner foodie!

 If you would like to join the conversation Tuesday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.
 Or use this link to connect to the Zoom meeting https://zoom.us/j/93546178115?pwd=cmNjNDZRaG9IUXliZGtvYkNGZTZsUT09